shkolnick-kun/bugurtos/GettingStartedEN.md

    * Create a workspace dir.
    * Create a project dir.
    * Copy BuguRTOS to some dir in your workspace.
-   * Write config.h file or take one from examples/tests.
+   * Write config.h file or take one from tests or example config files.
    * Add files to your project and configure it:
      *  preinclude config.h;
      *  add following dirs to compiler search path: